Erin Russell, Co-Founder

 Jessica Hessler received her Master of Public Health in Behavioral and Community Health Sciences and Master of Social Work in Community Organizing and Social Action from the University of Pittsburgh in 2019.
 While pursuing her undergraduate degree, she became interested in design for social innovation, exploring ways to use design with public service, and from there, she turned her focus to harm reduction, policy and advocacy, and stigma reduction during her graduate programs.
 After having several people in her life impacted by substance use, she gained a firsthand understanding of the complexities of policies and how they impact support, fueling a desire to advocate for change.
 She also brings experience from working at various nonprofits, Pittsburgh City Council, and a community foundation, as well as a decade of management experience in the for-profit sector.
 She received her Bachelor of Arts in Design Studies and Design Management from Arizona State University in 2013.
 Jessica will support PAHRC with outreach, community organizing, and project management.

-Amelia Hoge, Digital Engagement Coordinator
+Amelia Hoge, Director of Digital Media

 Amelia Hoge is a person in long-term recovery, marketing professional and entrepreneur.
 She has a professional background in digital marketing, social media, copywriting, business development, and coaching.
 Amelia became interested in online marketing after she launched her first blog in 2015 and quickly discovered her intuitive ability to master a wide range of digital tools.
 Since then, she has used these skills to support others in increasing their impact in the online space.
 Amelia is also a certified life coach with a private coaching practice and she currently serves as a lead coach for Inner Glow Circle, an internationally accredited coach training company.
-Along with 4 years of experience in digital marketing through starting and growing her freelance coaching business, she is currently pursuing a concentrated undergraduate degree in Direct & Interactive Marketing at the Fashion Institute of Technology in New York City.
-Amelia has merged her holistic background in coaching, business and marketing with her passion for harm reduction, policy and advocacy to support PAHRC through various digital engagement and marketing initiatives.
+Along with 4 years of experience in digital marketing through starting and growing her freelance coaching business, she completed a concentrated undergraduate degree in Direct & Interactive Marketing from the Fashion Institute of Technology in New York City.
+Amelia has merged her holistic background in coaching, business, and marketing with her passion for harm reduction, policy, and advocacy to support PAHRC through various digital engagement and marketing initiatives.

-Rebecca Bongiovanni, Spring 2020 Intern
+Rebecca Bongiovanni, Summer 2020 Intern

 Rebecca "Bekk" Bongiovanni is an activist, parent, and person in recovery motivated to amplify the voices of, and demand policy change to support, stigmatized populations.
 She received a BA of Psychology with a focus on gender and human sexuality from Rutgers in Camden in 2013, and is currently pursuing a Masters of Social Work from Widener University.
 Bekk has worked in the field of addiction as a Navigator and Recovery Specialist for the Opioid Overdose Recovery Program in New Jersey for the past year, learning first hand the barriers involved in the current recovery services system, and the great need for harm reduction in the community.